ksnortum/chopin-opus-66/README.md

 # chopin-opus-66
-These are the engraving source files used to create the Chopin Fantaisie-Impromptu, opus 66.
+This is the engraving source file used to create the Chopin Fantaisie-Impromptu, opus 66.

 ## Creating the PDF and MIDI files
 (I highly recommend the [Frescobaldi](https://www.frescobaldi.org/) IDE for LilyPond.
 It makes all of the following much easier.)